FinnBuick/comp332-a-star/report.md

 Then it uses pattern matching on the current node, starting at the root of the BTree while checking the values/entries in the node to determine which branch to take.
 For example if the current node is a
 >`TwoNode(t1, u1, t2)`

-with subtrees `t1` and `t2` and entry `u1 = 5` and `v = 2`(e.g we are searching for the value 2) then we can use the sorted nature of the BTree to search efficiently by checking that `v < u1` and then using `t1.find(v)` to recurse on the left sub-tree.
+with sub-trees `t1` and `t2` and entry `u1 = 5` and `v = 2`(e.g we are searching for the value 2) then we can use the sorted nature of the BTree to search efficiently by checking that `v < u1` and then using `t1.find(v)` to recurse on the left sub-tree.
 We know that the left sub-tree either must contain `v` otherwise it does not exist in the BTree.
 When we reach the node we are looking e.g when `v equiv u1`we return an Option containing u1.
 >`Some(u1)`

 Using this branching method significantly reduces the amount of nodes that we must visit compared to a typical brute force algorithm where all nodes would visited to find the correct value.
 Since each node we visit either has the correct value or we need to search only one of its sub-trees, the resulting time complexity is O(log n) instead of O(n) for brute force.